DavidProcter/Assignment-1/README.md

 # Assignment-1
 Assignment 1 for ENGG1003 S1-2019, Cipher System

-For ease of use, each cipher (rotation, substitution) uses the same file for input and output.
+For ease of use, each cipher (rotation, substitution) uses the same file for input and output.\n These can be created by doing a manual input for text and key.\n
+Files: rotation_text.txt, substitution_text.txt\n
-The no key decryption also uses it's own file, see on screen instructions.
+The no key decryption also uses it's own file, see on screen instructions.\n
+File: rotation_nokey_in_text.txt